AvolitesLtd/TitanManual/docs/remote-control/programming-touch-panels.md

 ## Connecting the touch panel

 Touch panels are connected into the Titan system by wired Ethernet.
-You will need a PoE-equipped network switch to power the panel.
+You can use a Power-over-Ethernet (PoE) equipped network switch, a PoE injector or a DC adaptor to power the panel.

 You will need to set suitable IP addresses on the console and on the touch panel or configure DHCP on your network to automatically provide suitable addresses - read more about [Networking the Console](../networking.md).